Sweden at the 2024 Summer Olympics: Shooting

-Swedish shooters achieved quota places for the following events based on their results at the 2022 and 2023 ISSF World Championships, 2022, 2023, and 2024 European Championships, 2023 European Games, and 2024 ISSF World Olympic Qualification Tournament, if they obtained a minimum qualifying score (MQS) from 14 August 2022 to 9 June 2024.
+Swedish shooters achieved quota places for the following events based on their results at the 2022 and 2023 ISSF World Championships, 2022, 2023, and 2024 European Championships, 2023 European Games, and 2024 ISSF World Olympic Qualification Tournament.

+Skateboarding

+Sweden entered one male skateboarder to compete in the following event at the Games.

 Swimming

-Swedish swimmers achieved the entry standards in the following events for Paris 2024 (a maximum of two swimmers under the Olympic Qualifying Time (OST) and potentially at the Olympic Consideration Time (OCT)):
+Swedish swimmers achieved the entry standards in the following events for Paris 2024 (a maximum of two swimmers under the Olympic Qualifying Time (OST) and potentially at the Olympic Consideration Time (OCT)): Isak Eliasson and Robin Hanson were selected for the men's relay events while Sara Junevik, Hanna Rosvall, Sofia Åstedt were selected for the women's relay events.
+Elias Persson was also selected for the relay events, but did not end up competing.